5Cord/5Cord/README.md

 <h1 align="center">Hello👋</h1>
 ###

+# 💻 Tech Stack:

 <h1>About Me: </h1>
 💬 You can reach me in my [Telegram Channel](https://t.me/BonjourFriends) or in [Telegram](https://t.me/vaydmitry) directly<br>
-🧑Articipant of the regional stage of web development in the worldskills championship
+🧑Articipant of the regional stage of web development in the (worldskills)[https://worldskills.ru/] championship

 <!--
 **5Cord/5Cord** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.